Bukky-Codes/SPATIAL-SQL-PROJECT_HealthCare_Analysis/README.md

 ## Structure

 ### How to Install
+1. Download OpenStreetMap network data where you need to calculate isochrones.
+Download .osm.pbf files from http://download.geofabrik.de/.
+2. In PgAdmin, create a new database and install PgRouting and PostGIS extensions.
+3. With osmconvert, turn the pbf file into osm and, optionally, clip to the extent of your study area.
+You can use a shapefile for this purpose or coordinates of a bounding box.
+4. Use osm2pgrouting to your osm file into your new database.
+You also need a configuration file based on how you want to create the network (for cars, walking etc.).
+There are some basic ones found in the PostgreSQL installation folder.
+Use your username, password, host, and port to send it to your new database.
+5. This will create two tables in your database- the network and the network nodes- which are the basis for the routing calculations.

 ### How to Run
+1. Create a new environment and install all dependencies.
+2.
+3.

 ## Limitations
 - Intersections are based on percentage of area of the census tracts covered by isochrones, which is not accurate because people may or may not live in that area